pawan-nirpal-031/PersonalProjects/ComputerVision/cpp/docs/BasicImageProcessing.md

                       [1 2 1 ] ]
                 = v = h = 1/4 [1 2 1 ]
     to check if a given filter is separable check if it can be checked by K = DU Singular value decomposition.

+    * When doing convolution we lose out on border information, to mitigate that we can perform padding, a naive padding would be 0 padding.